sppunderreview/PSSO/EXAMPLES.md

 PSSO        1.56s (0.39s)     0.430          5h27m (5h23m)
 ```

-## MutantX-S on the Clang v7/v4 Testfield of the BinKit Dataset (20 minutes)
+## MutantX-S on the Clang v7/v4 Test Field of the BinKit Dataset (20 minutes)

-Replicate MutantX-S clone searches on one cross-compiler testfield.
+Replicate MutantX-S clone searches on one cross-compiler test field.

-This example does not include the preprocessing phase, because the samples and disassembly files were too big to be included directly.
+This example does not include the preprocessing phase because the samples and disassembly files were too big to be included directly.

 However, if you download BinKit samples [here](https://github.com/SoftSec-KAIST/BinKit) and place them into `BinKit/Normal/DataGeneration/samples/`, you can disassemble them using scripts inside `BinKit/Normal/DataGeneration` and perform MutantX-S preprocessing with `BinKit/Normal/DataGeneration/MUTANTX/Preprocess.py`.
-Be warned, this would take days.
+Be warned that this will take days.

 ### Clone Searches